-Stocks fell on concern American factories, which sparked the U.S. expansion three years ago, are succumbing to a manufacturing slowdown that stretches from Asia to Europe.
-The possibility that taxes will rise and government outlays will shrink if U.S. lawmakers don’t act by January is also shaking confidence and causing consumers and businesses to curb spending.
+Stocks fell early on concern American factories, which sparked the U.S. expansion three years ago, are succumbing to a manufacturing slowdown that stretches from Asia to Europe.
+The data underscore Federal Reserve Chairman Ben S. Bernanke’s view that the economy is too weak to spur hiring and may require additional monetary stimulus.

 “Manufacturing has been one of the stalwarts of an otherwise lackluster recovery but it’s starting to show some cracks,” said Richard Moody, chief economist at Regions Financial Corp. in Birmingham, Alabama, who correctly forecast the index.
 “Until we get more clarity on the fiscal policy outlook here, more clarity on Europe and some signs on the course of Chinaâs economy, manufacturing is just going to languish.”

-Estimates for the index from the 81 economists surveyed ranged from 48.7 to 51.5.
+Estimates for the supply managers’ index from the 81 economists surveyed ranged from 48.7 to 51.5.
 A reading above 42.5 generally indicates an expansion in the overall economy, the ISM has said.
 The gauge averaged 55.2 in 2011 and 57.3 a year earlier.

 “As I look at this and try to find some rays of sunshine, it’s quite difficult,” Bradley Holcomb, chairman of the ISM survey, said on a conference call with reporters.
 “I would characterize this as a sobering picture of U.S. manufacturing right now without any clear signs of immediate improvement.”

-The group’s production index decreased to 47.2, the weakest since May 2009, from 51.3 in July.
-The new orders measure fell to 47.1, the lowest since April 2009, from 48, and the gauge of export demand rose to 47 from 46.5.
+The group’s production index decreased to 47.2, the weakest since May 2009.
+The new orders measure fell to 47.1, while the employment index dropped to 51.6, the lowest since November 2009.

 In China, manufacturing slowed further in August, surveys of purchasing managers showed, with one gauge at the lowest level since March 2009.

-Fed Chairman Ben S. Bernanke said Aug.
+Bernanke said Aug.
 31 that the central bank considers additional bond purchases an option to spur growth.
 Stagnation in the labor market is a “grave concern” because it could create lasting economic damage, he said during a speech in Jackson Hole, Wyoming.

 The future pace of production also depends on whether global growth continues to cool, damping demand.
 The euro-area economy shrank from April to June, the third straight quarter without expansion, according to the European Union’s statistics office.
 China’s growth decelerated last quarter from a year earlier for the six consecutive time.

-“We remain cognizant that there is the potential for further deterioration of the world economies,” Rick Cote, president and chief operating officer of watchmaker Movado Group Inc. (MOV), said during an Aug.
+“We remain cognizant that there is the potential for further deterioration of the world economies,” Rick Cote, president and chief operating officer of watchmaker Movado Group Inc. (MOV:US), said during an Aug.
 28 earnings call.
 “Our plans continue to anticipate moderate growth in North America, modest growth in Northern Europe, declines in Southern Europe and solid growth in Asia and South America.”